turbobabr/sketch-lang-fix/README.md

 ===============
 Sketch Lang-Fix is a small [Sketch App](http://bohemiancoding.com/sketch/) plugin that uses some hackery to solve the long standing problem with non working single letter shortcuts like `R`,`O`,`T`,`etc` when non latin keyboard input sources like `Russian`,`Ukrainian`,`Belarusian`,`Turkish`,`Greek`,`Hebrew` are used.

 This plugins substitutes the drawing area keyboard `keyUp:` and `keyDown:` event handlers to mutate them using key codes instead of characters.
-Thus, it works correctly for any keyboard input source and doesn't doesn't break Sketch functionality.
+Thus, it works correctly for any keyboard input source and doesn't break Sketch functionality.

 > WARNING: This plugin uses undocumented APIs of Sketch App and might stop working at any moment.